 The foundations of your garden room may be one of the most important factors when you are planning your room.
 A strong foundation will protect your garden room against long-term issues like subsidence, so it’s important that you get this right.

 The main options are whether you want a concrete base or whether you are going to use ground screws as your foundation.
+Concrete piles are another foundation option to consider, especially for larger garden rooms or those built on uneven ground.
 A concrete foundation is the traditional solution, but it tends to be more expensive – around £500 to £1000 as a rough guide.
+The average price for a concrete foundation is approximately £190 per cubic meter, and you should also consider labor costs, which can be around £700 for hiring two laborers.

 Ground screws on timber frames are often considered to be the more cost effective solution as this won’t require any excavation and, as it’s a quicker solution so the labour costs will be cheaper.
 It can also be prepared in any weather, whereas concrete requires dry conditions.